 "Uh, funny story ladies, you'll never believe this.
 But that wasn't me.
 It was this little girl here, honest.
 I wouldn't do that.
 I'm evolved.
 I'm planning to vote for Hillary!"

 Like they would believe that.
 And no, that's not how I am voting but in that moment, I'd have said anything.

-Who would believe this little nine year old girl standing next to me in her bright orange birthday gym-shoes with the innocent eyes and cheerful smile would have done such a thing?
+Who would believe this little nine-year-old girl standing next to me in her bright orange birthday gym-shoes with the innocent eyes and a cheerful smile would have done such a thing?
 Surely it was the creepy old father of two holding the ice cream.